ONSdigital/business-index-dataload/docs/bi-dataload-step-2.md

 ## What and why? ##

 * This step reads the Parquet files of source data i.e. Companies House, PAYE and VAT.
-* It also reads the Parquet file of Links.
+* It also reads the Parquet file of Links with UBRNs.
 * It joins the Links to the corresponding CH/PAYE/VAT data and builds the corresponding Business Index entry.
 * The Business Index entries are then written to a Parquet file.
 * This allows us to separate the initial raw data-load in [step 1](./bi-dataload-step-1.md) from the more complicated processing needed to join the different data-sets and extract the required information.